syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Excel-Worksheet.md

 {% endhighlight %}

-> Note: XlsIO does not provide any option to get the page count.
+N> XlsIO does not provide any option to get the page count.
 You can only insert the page count by using the format string as illustrated in the following code example.

 {% highlight C# %}